west757/PayLES/README.md

 Use browser caching for static files.
 Cache expensive computations if possible (e.g., with Flask-Caching).
-Avoid unnecessary recomputation of dataframes or images.

 normalize css: https://necolas.github.io/normalize.css/
-re-look into caching at the end of the project use python cProfile or line_profiler to find bottlenecks
+use python cProfile or line_profiler to find bottlenecks

-Recommendations for Improvement

-1. Vectorize DataFrame Operations
-Avoid Python for-loops for adding rows/columns.
-Instead, use pandas vectorized operations (e.g., assign, concat, merge, or direct column assignment).
-If you need to add many rows, build a list of dicts or a 2D array, then create a DataFrame in one go and concatenate.

 -->